Available Courses for Mathematics

 This is an intermediate course in formal algebra for students without a strong background in algebra.
 Topics include sets, the real number system and number properties, absolute value, products and factoring, algebraic fractions, linear and quadratic equations and inequalities with applications, systems of equations, radicals, rational exponents, graphs and relations and functions (four elective credits).

 The following topics will be covered in this course: sets and Venn diagrams, logic, inductive and deductive reasoning, counting principles, permutations and combinations, probability, descriptive statistics and geometry.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
 It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Liberal Arts with a grade of ‘B’ or higher before taking this course.

 This course provides an opportunity for students to see mathematics used in ways not seen in traditional mathematics courses.
 Topics are selected from the following: financial mathematics, numbers and number systems, elementary number theory and graph theory.
 Additional topics may be included at the discretion of the instructor.
 History of mathematics, critical thinking skills, problem-solving techniques and the appropriate use of technology will be used throughout the course.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
 It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Liberal Arts with a grade of ‘B’ or higher before taking this course.

-This course introduces descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, correlation and regression and nonparametric tests.
-This course is a first course in statistical methods for those students entering a science or business-related field.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
-It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Statistics with a grade of ‘B’ or higher before taking this course.
+In this course, students will utilize descriptive and inferential statistical methods in contextual situations, using technology as appropriate.
+The course is designed to increase problem-solving abilities and data interpretation through practical applications of statistical concepts.
+This course is appropriate for students in a wide range of disciplines and programs.
+Topics include descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, and correlation and regression.
+This course satisfies the General Education State Core Mathematics requirement for degree seeking students and is the gateway course for majors in the Statistical Reasoning pathway.
+It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Statistics with a grade of a “B” or higher before taking this course.

-This Honors course introduces descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, correlation and regression and nonparametric tests.
-This course is a first course in statistical methods and involves Honors students in projects and development of portfolios.
+In this course, students will utilize descriptive and inferential statistical methods in contextual situations, using technology as appropriate.
+The course is designed to increase problem-solving abilities and data interpretation through practical applications of statistical concepts.
+This course is appropriate for students in a wide range of disciplines and programs.
+Topics include descriptive statistics, probability and probability distributions, estimation, confidence intervals, hypothesis testing, two-sample inferences, and correlation and regression.
 Honors level content.
-Permission required from Honors director.
-This course satisfies the General Education State Core Mathematics requirement for degree seeking students.
-It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Math for College Statistics with a grade of ‘B’ or higher before taking this course.
+Acceptance into the Honors program or permission from the Honors Director required.
+This course satisfies the General Education State Core Mathematics requirement for degree seeking students and is the gateway course for majors in the Statistical Reasoning pathway.
+It is recommended that students without college-level math credits have completed a secondary-level course in Geometry, Algebra 2, Precalculus, Calculus, or Statistics with a grade of a “B” or higher before taking this course.